mahiiverse1/Music-Recommendation-System/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-<strong>reZonance</strong> is a <strong>Content Based Recommendation Service</strong> which suggests songs similar to the one chosen by the user.
+<strong>Content Based Recommendation Service</strong> which suggests songs similar to the one chosen by the user.
 It has approximately *160,000 songs* in its database and takes about *300ms to generate recommendations*.

 ## Following are some core concept on which this project relies on